fabriziosalmi/proxmox-vm-autoscale/README.md

 ```

 ### 🤝 Contributing
-Contributions are welcome!
-If you encounter a bug or have suggestions for improvement, please submit an issue or a pull request on [GitHub](https://github.com/fabriziosalmi/proxmox-vm-autoscale).
+Contributions are **more** than welcome!
+If you encounter a bug or have suggestions for improvement, please submit an issue or a pull request.

 ### ⚠️ Disclaimer
-> **[!CAUTION]**
+> [!CAUTION]
 > The author assumes no responsibility for any damage or issues that may arise from using this tool.

 ### 📜 License